 Substitute coconut aminos for soy sauce or other seasonings in any recipe in equal parts.
 Use it to marinate steak, chicken, or pork, or mix it with vinegar, oil, mustard and other spices for a salad dressing.
 You can even use it to make beef jerky.

 Whether you’re following a particular diet or watching certain health markers, coconut aminos are a fantastic, flavorful, and nutritious substitute to soy sauce.
 Try it in any number of recipes and you won’t miss the soy product at all.

-Virginia Cunningham is a freelance writer currently working for Northwest.
-She focuses on everything from health and wellness, sustainability, beauty, and fitness.
+Virginia Cunningham is a freelance writer who focuses on everything from health and wellness, sustainability, beauty, and fitness.
 As a mother to a son who has restricted dietary needs, she’s always on the lookout for healthy alternatives!